-The waterbodies listed in Table 4 have been selected for plankton tow sampling only in order to prioritize sampling efforts to the waterbodies ranked at highest risk for dreissenid mussel introduction.
-Substrate samplers are still encouraged to be deployed in waterbodies that are not listed in Table 4 through opportunistic sampling (e.g. citizen science/volunteers).
-However, the Ministry must prioritize resources towards plankton tow sampling in the priority waterbodies listed in Table 4.
+The waterbodies listed in Table 4 have been selected for plankton tow sampling in order to prioritize sampling efforts to the waterbodies ranked at highest risk for dreissenid mussel introduction.
+Substrate samplers are still encouraged to be deployed in the waterbodies listed in Table 4 to either complement plankton tow sampling or when plankton tow sampling cannot be completed.
+Substrate samplers are also encouraged to be deployed in waterbodies that are not listed in Table 4 through opportunistic sampling (e.g. citizen science/volunteers).
+The Ministry must also prioritize resources towards the frequency of sampling, with the highest priority waterbodies selected for bi-weekly sampling as indicated in Table 4.
+Resources must balance the number of priority waterbodies sampled with the frequency and number of sampling locations within a waterbody.
+Therefore not all waterbodies listed in Table 4 may get sampled annually.

 Table 4.
-Includes the frequency of plankton tow sampling (bi-weekly or monthly) based on the priority ranking of the waterbody (high or critical).
-Please refer to Appendix H for detailed maps of the priority waterbodies by region.
+Priority waterbodies, including the frequency plankton tow sampling (bi-weekly or monthly) based on the waterbody priority ranking.